ddttom/mirror/README.md

 # Mirror

 A Node.js application that reads images from an input folder and flips them horizontally to create mirror images.
+The application processes images recursively through subdirectories while maintaining the original folder structure.

 ## Features

-- Processes all images in a specified input directory
+- Processes all images in a specified input directory **recursively**
+- Maintains the original folder structure in the output directory
 - Creates horizontally flipped (mirrored) versions of each image
 - Supports common image formats (JPG, PNG, GIF, BMP, TIFF, WebP)
 - Preserves original image quality and metadata
-- Skips non-image files
+- Skips non-image files and directories

 ## Requirements